Mikkomario/Utopia-Scala/Firmament/README.md

 Context classes for defining standard component behavior
 - **Firmament** provides a number of so-called context classes for defining commonly used values for component constructors
-- This makes standardized layout styles easy to implement and use
+- This makes standardized layout styles easy to implement and use, as context instances are automatically passed to all child component constructors.

 Automatic container content management
 - **ContentDisplayer** and it's subclasses handle displaying of item lists on your behalf